INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 You mentioned many names who are not among us anymore.
-I think there’s no other band, besides Lynyrd Skynyrd, who has lost that many band members during the years as Rose Tattoo?
+I think there’s no other band besides Lynyrd Skynyrd, who has lost that many band members during the years as Rose Tattoo?

 Mark Evans: Well, yeah, and if you go back right to the start, Angry is the only surviving member of the band from the original line-up.
 We’ve lost them all in the space of, sort of, over the last 20 years.
 Yeah.
 It’s just one of those things, but they’ve left a fantastic legacy.
 It’s a great band to play in, man.
 I could not be happier.
 To me, personally, it feels like only the second band I’ve ever been in.
-It’s a pleasure, and it’s an honour too.
-And now we’re here at SwedenRock, and we’re promoting the BLOOD BROTHERS album, which as you know was released 2007.
+It’s a pleasure, and it’s an honor too.
+And now we’re here at SwedenRock, and we’re promoting the BLOOD BROTHERS album, which, as you know, was released in 2007.
 It’s been re-released, and yeah.
 That’s great, man.
 I’m a very happy man.
 Very happy.

 BLOOD BROTHERS AND NEW MUSIC

-As you said, you’re currently promoting the re-released album which came out originally in 2007.
+As you said, you’re currently promoting the re-released album, which came out originally in 2007.

 Mark Evans: BLOOD BROTHERS, yeah.

 But do you have plans to make some new music?
-I think you have a fantastic new line-up, there’s a lot of talent and potential in this band so, it would be interesting to hear what you could create together?
+I think you have a fantastic new line-up.
+There’s a lot of talent and potential in this band so, it would be interesting to hear what you could create together?

 Oh, already then?